mtccoote/mtccoote.github.io/about.markdown

 title: About
 permalink: /about/
 ---
+Talk Education Partnership (TEP) works with local partners to improve education and health in Uganda's rural primary schools.

+We deliver
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: